pelithne/AKS_secure_baseline_the_hard_way/README.md

 ![Screenshot](images/managedruleswaf.jpg)

-We have successfully completed the deployment and configuration of our network and cluster resources.
-The following diagram shows the high-level architecture of our solution.
-As you can see, we have a test pod running in AKS that can receive traffic from the internet through the Azure Application Gateway and the Azure Internal Load Balancer.
+We have successfully completed the deployment and configuration of the network and cluster resources.
+The following diagram shows the high-level architecture of the solution.
+As you can see, there is a test pod running in AKS that can receive traffic from the internet through the Azure Application Gateway and the Azure Internal Load Balancer.
 We can also access the private API server of the AKS cluster and the private container registry from the jumpbox using the private endpoints and links.
 We have also enabled outbound traffic from the AKS subnet to go through the Azure Firewall for inspection and filtering.
-In the next chapter, we will validate if we can access our test Pod securely from the Internet.
+In the next section, we will validate if we can access our test pod securely from the Internet.

 ![Screenshot](/images/hubandspokewithpeeringBastionJumpboxFirewallaksvirtualnetlinkandacrandinternalloadbalancerandapplicationgw.jpg)